The ejb-txn-remote-call quickstart demonstrates remote transactional EJB calls over two application servers of WildFly.

 System Requirements

-All you need to build this project is Java 11.0 (Java SDK 11) or later and Maven 3.6.0 or later.
+All you need to build this project is Java SE 17.0 or later, and Maven 3.6.0 or later.
 See Configure Maven to Build and Deploy the Quickstarts to make sure you are configured correctly for testing the quickstarts.

 The Goal

-application.
-The remote call hits one of the two servers where the server
+to server application.
+The remote call hits one of the two servers where the server application is deployed.

 Running in a bare metal environment

-First of all, three WildFly servers needs to be configured.
-Then, the client
+Then, three WildFly servers needs to be configured:

-application gets deployed to the first server (server1
+clientapplication gets deployed to the first server (server1) -

 Setup WildFly servers